Math 109 Problem of the Week

 know how fast the water is flowing out of the marsh.

 Describe a context in a similar fashion related to the following

 three settings.
 Indicate some of the important variables and rates that

 would be of interest for this context.
 Discuss how knowing these rates

 can be used to determine other information related to the original variables.

-1. Automobile and truck traffic on Highway 101 or at major traffic
+1. Automobile and truck traffic on Highway 101 or at a major

 2. A flu epidemic in a population of school children.
 (Consider

 Susceptible, Infected, and Recovered members of the population.)